pachun/bureau/README.md

 __:action__
 Having these keys is the alternative to using the :controller key.
 Instead of switching to a new view, when a row with a :controller key is tapped, a row with a target/action key pair just runs the specified method.
 I thought it may be useful for short *About* popups and such.
 Tapping one of these rows will not animate shut the sidemenu by default.

+__:completion__
+If set, this drawer must have a controller.
+This key's value (should be a symbol) will be sent to the controller when sidemenu animations complete and the drawer's view is open.

 __:active__
 This should be set to true for just one of the drawers.
 It specifies which drawer's controller's view will be shown first by default, and, if you set an